 #Package the target file as a NuGet package

-If you want to use the targets file in multiple projects, you can wrap it in a NuGet package.
-I knew it is possible as some packages do that.
-However, I had no idea how to do it, so I've searched on Google.
-I found that Thomas Levesque made something very similar in his GitHub project.
-His package doesn't have the same approach to declaring the attributes, but it is very similar.
-So, I started from his code and made some adjustments to fit my needs.
-Here're the code and the package:
+If you want to use the targets file across multiple projects, you can wrap it in a NuGet package.
+I knew this was possible since some packages already do it, but I had no idea how, so I searched online.
+I found that Thomas Levesque had built something very similar in his GitHub project.
+His package uses a different approach to declaring the attributes, but it is very similar.
+I started from his code and adapted it to fit my needs.
+Here are the code and the package:

 <Project Sdk="Microsoft.NET.Sdk">